Negative Training for Neural Dialogue Response Generation: Experiments

 The main results are shown in Table \ref{tab:malmainresult}.
 For Switchboard we focus on {\bf sample-avg-hit} because we find very few targets are hit w.r.t. {\bf sample-min-hit} (Similar results are reported in \cite{he2018detecting}), while for Ubuntu and OpenSubtitles we focus on {\bf sample-min-hit}.
 Note that we get very similar results w.r.t. {\bf sample-avg-hit} for Ubuntu/OpenSubtitles, and we omit those results here.

 We first observe that, for all data-sets, negative training can effectively reduce the hit rate on the training target list to less than 5\% with little or no degradation on perplexity.
 We provide a comparison of the model's behavior in Appendix \ref{app:malexpaux}.
 Also, significant hit rate reduction is achieved on the test target list, which has no overlap with the training target list.
-This suggests that negative training, similar to traditional positive training, also generalizes.
-However, note that all targets in the test list used in this work have a counterpart which is both semantically and syntactically similar to it in the training list.
-It will be interesting to investigate whether negative training has more powerful generalization ability in future work.
+This shows that negative training, similar to traditional positive training, also generalizes.

 It is also shown that training list augmentation can further reduce the malicious target hit rate consistently for both training and test lists.
 For example, on Ubuntu data, the hit rate after negative training w.r.t. {\bf o-sample-min-hit} is 12.6\%, and can be reduced to 0\% with paraphrase augmentation.